Xcraft-Inc/startcraft/README.md

 ## Use case

--  :construction: You have a dev package containing future nodeks modules or git submodules ?
+-  :construction: You have a dev package containing future nodejs modules or git submodules ?

 - :goat: npm link don't do the job ?

 - :clapper: you have some script to start in your modules ?

-startcraft can help you :punch:
+*startcraft* can help you :punch:

 ## What startcraft do for you ?

 - :wrench: symlink your dev modules in the root node_modules
 - :octopus: npm install your dev modules depencencies in the root node_modules
-- :racehorse: run special `startcraft` scripts entry of your dev modules
+- :racehorse: run special `"startcraft": "echo hello"` scripts entry of your dev modules
 - :cake: can run pre/post startcraft scripts for you

 ## Configuration